honojs/website/helpers/css.md

 The css helper - `hono/css` - is Hono's built-in CSS in JS(X).

 You can write CSS in JSX in a JavaScript template literal named `css`.
 The return value of `css` will be the class name, which is set to the value of the class attribute.
-The `<Stlye />` component will then contain the value of the CSS.
+The `<Style />` component will then contain the value of the CSS.

 ## Import